percona/pmm-doc/docs/discover-pmm/features.md

 # Learn about some of our features

-The following features make Percona Monitoring and Management a powerful tool for database administrators and DevOps teams to monitor, analyze, and optimize the performance of their database infrastructure.
+The following features make Percona Monitoring and Management a powerful tool for database administrators and DevOps teams to monitor, analyze, and optimize the performance of their database infrastructure:

 1. **Query Analytics**: PMM provides insights into database query performance and enables you to identify slow queries, analyze query execution plans, and optimize them.